Hinch, GM fired for Astros sign stealing after MLB bans pair

+HOUSTON (AP)The Houston Astros’ sign-stealing scandal cost manager AJ Hinch and general manager Jeff Luhnow their jobs, and Boston Red Sox manager Alex Cora could be next.

-HOUSTON (AP)Astros manager AJ Hinch and general manager Jeff Luhnow were fired Monday after the pairwere suspended by Major League Baseball for the team’s use of electronics for sign-stealing during Houston’s run to the 2017 World Series title and again in the 2018 season.
+Hinch and Luhnow were fired Monday after being suspended by Major League Baseball for the team’s illicit use of electronics to steal signs during Houston’s run to the 2017 World Series title and again in the 2018 season.

-In U.S. sports’ largest scandal since the New England Patriots’ ”Spygate,” Commissioner Rob Manfred announced the discipline and strongly hinted that current Boston manager Alex Cora – the Astros bench coach in 2017 – will face equal or more severe punishment.
+In U.S. sports’ largest scandal since the New England Patriots’ ”Spygate,” MLB Commissioner Rob Manfred announced the discipline and strongly hinted that Cora – the Astros bench coach in 2017 – will face equal or more severe punishment.
 Manfred said Cora developed the sign-stealing system used by the Astros.
-The Red Sox are under investigation for sign-stealing in Cora’s first season as manager in 2018, when Boston won the World Series.
+The Red Sox are under investigation for stealing signs in Cora’s first season as manager in 2018, when Boston won the World Series.

 The investigation found that the Astros used the video feed from a center field camera to see and decode the opposing catcher’s signs.
-Players banged on a trash can to signal to batters what was coming.
-Knowing what pitch is coming improves a batter’s odds of getting a hit.
+Players banged on a trash can to signal to batters what was coming, believing it would improve the batter’s odds of getting a hit.

 Astros players disputed whether knowing the pitches seconds in advance helped batters.
 Houston had fewer wins at home than on the road, winning 94 home games and 110 on the road during the two seasons.
 There was no sign-stealing system on the road.